ProCamera Up is a premium feature bundle that helps you take your photography and videography to the next level.

 - Tap APC to enable the APC button on the Capture Screen.

 In the Control Panel, enabling the APC feature introduces a round APC button on the Capture Screen.
-This button toggles the Auto Perspective Correct function.
-When active, the APC logo is blue; when inactive, it's white.
+This button activates and deactivates the Auto Perspective Correct function.
+When active, the APC button is blue.

 Custom camera presets